 Project Lead and Researcher

-School of Public Health and Community Medicine, Institute of Medicine, Sahlgrenska academy, University of Gothenburg and Mason Institute for Medicine, Life Sciences and the Law, Edinburgh Law School, University of Edinburgh
+Borders in Health, Medicine, and Society, School of Public Health and Community Medicine, Institute of Medicine, Sahlgrenska Academy, University of Gothenburg and Mason Institute for Medicine, Life Sciences and the Law, Edinburgh Law School, University of Edinburgh

 Researcher